Intercountry Adoption – Mongolia

 Remember: The Consular Officer will make a final decision about the immigrant visa later in the adoption process.

-Adopt the Child (or Gain Legal Custody) in Mongolia
+5. Adopt the Child (or Gain Legal Custody) in Mongolia:

 Remember: Before you adopt (or gain legal custody of) a child in Mongolia, you must have completed the above four steps.
-Only after completing these steps, can you proceed to finalize the adoption or grant of custody for the purposes of adoption in Mongolia.
+Only after completing these steps, can you proceed to finalize the adoption.
 In order to finalize the adoption, at least one adopting parent must travel to Mongolia to execute the required documents in person before the appropriate Mongolian authorities.
 The process for finalizing the adoption (or gaining legal custody) in Mongolia generally includes the following:

-ROLE OF THE ADOPTION AUTHORITY: The MPDSP reviews the home study and matches a child with the prospective adoptive parents.
+- ROLE OF THE ADOPTION AUTHORITY: The Ministry of Population Development and Social Protection reviews the home study and matches a child with the prospective adoptive parents.

-ROLE OF THE COURT: The Immigration Agency grants the final approval for the adoption.
+- ROLE OF THE COURT: The Office of Immigration, Naturalization and Foreign Citizens grants the final approval for the adoption.

-ROLE OF ADOPTION AGENCIES: The adoption agency gathers documents from prospective parents and presents them to the MPDSP.
-After a match has been made, the adoption agency then presents the documentation to the Immigration Agency for final approval.
+- ROLE OF ADOPTION AGENCIES: The adoption agency gathers documents from prospective parents and presents them to the Ministry of Population Development and Social Protection.
+After a match has been made, the adoption agency then presents the documentation to the Office of Immigration, Naturalization and Foreign Citizens for final approval.
 This process normally takes approximately one month.

-ADOPTION APPLICATION: The adoption agency submits the adoption application to the MPDSP.
+- ADOPTION APPLICATION: The adoption agency submits the adoption application to the Ministry of Population Development and Social Protection.

 - Cover letter